koush/docs.scrypted.app/installation.md

 Linux + Docker installations should refer to the [System Requirements](/server-hardware#scrypted-host-operating-system) for host OS recommendations.
 Docker Desktop on Windows/Mac is [not supported](https://github.com/koush/scrypted/wiki/Installation:-Docker-Desktop).

-This [script](https://github.com/koush/scrypted/blob/main/install/docker/install-scrypted-docker-compose.sh) will download and configure the the docker-compose.yml and install Scrypted as a service.
+This script below will download and configure the the docker-compose.yml and install Scrypted as a service.

 Use the Copy button in the snippet below to copy the entire script, and then paste the contents into Terminal to install Scrypted.